DeepakDhanasekaran11/Calender/README.md

-# React Calendar - Fresh

-Features:
+🌟 Calender-2025

+A modern, interactive calendar app built with React, designed for easy date and event management.

+Features

-- Month grid with current day highlight
+📅 Month Grid with current day highlight

-- Jump to any month and year (select + input)
+⬅️➡️ Navigate months and years using buttons or input

-- Festivals loaded from `src/data/festivals.json`
+🎉 Festivals loaded from src/data/festivals.json

-- Events loaded from `src/data/events.json` and ability to add events
+🗓️ Events loaded from src/data/events.json with ability to add new events

-- Modal to add event and color selection
+🎨 Add Event Modal with custom color selection

-Run:
+Quick start:
-1. npm install
+   1.npm install
-2. npm run dev
+   2.npm run dev

-Deploy: Use Netlify, Vercel or GitHub Pages
+Deployment:
+     used vercel for the deployment